 IMPORTANT: Carefully check the function of all control and engine systems before leaving the dock.
-DO NOT shift the engine into FORWARD or REVERSE while it is shut OFF.
+DO NOT shift the engine into FORWARD or REVERSE while it is shut off.
+If the following directions are not suitable for your boat's control, see your Dealer before proceeding.